 It can include rice, Chuchoca (Chilean cornmeal), or egg as a thickener.
 Usually, Chilean Beef Cazuela is the main dish, served with assorted salads like celery, cabbage, or tomato.

 There is also local variation.
-In the North of Chile, they have available Llamo meat; in the South, goat is prevalent.
-Most like you can’t find two same cazuelas in Chile, it’s a great dish to get to know the peculiarities of each part of the country.
+In the North of Chile, Llamo meat is available; in the South, goat is prevalent.
+Since you can’t find two of the same cazuelas in Chile, it’s a great dish to get to know the peculiarities of each part of the country.

 Finally, if you have pebre sauce on the table, please add it.
 It goes great.